- About Us

 If you have satisfied any of the required 9 courses by Advance Placement ("AP") in high school, the relevant "requirement" is satisfied and your GPA will be based on the other required courses (e.g., if you have AP credit for MATH 20A, your GPA will be based on the remaining 8 required courses).

-Each fall quarter, a certain number (determined on an annual basis) of “Continuing” Sophomore students who apply will be selected to enter the “impacted” Bioengineering or Bioengineering: Biotechnology major.
+Each fall quarter, a certain number (determined on an annual basis) of “Continuing” Sophomore students who apply will be selected to enter the “impacted” Bioengineering; Bioengineering: Biotechnology; Bioengineering: Bioinformatics; or Bioengineering: Biosystems major.
 The selection process is entirely based on students having the highest GPA obtained in the 9 screening courses.

-Entering Transfers: As an entering Transfer student, if you either applied but were not accepted into the "impacted" Bioengineering or Bioengineering: Biotechnology major directly from community college or another 4-year institution, OR if you didn't initially apply to either of the “impacted” majors, unfortunately you will be unable to apply to either of the “impacted” majors at a future time.
+Entering Transfers: As an entering Transfer student, if you either apply but are not accepted into the "impacted" Bioengineering; Bioengineering: Biotechnology; Bioengineering: Bioinformatics or Bioengineering: Biosystems major directly from community college or another 4-year institution, OR if you didn't initially apply to one of those majors, you will be unable to apply to either of the “impacted” majors at a future time.

 Graduation – You Must Satisfy “Departmental Major” AND “College” Requirements